asif-mahmud/eve_runner/README.md

 Eve Runner
 =========================

-This is a [Eve](http://python-eve.org/) project template for large application developers who intend to modularise their application by utilizing `flask.Blueprint`.
+This is an [Eve](http://python-eve.org/) project template for large application developers who intend to modularise their application by utilizing `flask.Blueprint` in the simplest manner.

-This is a [Cookiecutter](https://cookiecutter.readthedocs.io/en/latest/) template, so to generate a project using this template use `cookiecutter`.
+This is a [Cookiecutter](https://cookiecutter.readthedocs.io/en/latest/) template, so to generate a project using this template one must use `python cookiecutter`.

 ### Features